Stéphanie Vongsouthi: 2008

 She began her year at Sunderland once more, she reached the quarterfinals again, before losing to Elena Kulikova of Russia, 3–6, 7–6, 1–6.
 She didn't achieve any impressive results until she headed to Bath in March.
 Ranked 498 and the No. 7 seed, Vongsouthi blasted through the first four rounds without dropping a set to reach her fifth final.
 Facing off against Sarah Borwell of Great Britain, ranked 296 and the top seed in Bath, Vongsouthi looked visibly nervous.
-Vongsouthi's final curse seemed to play out once more as she lost 4–6, 6–7, giving her a finals record of 0–5.
+Her final curse seemed to play out once more as she lost 4–6, 6–7, giving her a finals record of 0–5.

 She headed to Torrent, Spain, in April, where she managed to make it to the semifinals.
 After taking a few weeks out Vongsouthi returned to play in Bucharest as the third seed.
 She reached her sixth ever final and the second of 2008, where she was set to face, Simona Halep of Romania.
 Vongsouthi failed once more, even though she was ranked higher and lost the match 6–7, 3–6.
 Her finals record was now set at 0–6.

 She played as a wildcard in the French Open qualifying draw and lost once again, this time to Margit Rüütel of Estonia.
 Vongsouthi mainly played tournaments in France for a few months, with quarterfinal appearances at Montpellier and Périgueux and a semifinal appearance in Mont-de-Marsan.

 On 19 October, Vongsouthi headed to Lisbon as the top seed.
 Ranked at 379, she had a huge advantage over her opponents, and defeated Nicola Geuer in the final for her first ever title.
 She didn't drop a set during the whole tournament.

 She ended 2008 ranked 353 with a singles record of 46–27.

 2009

-She began her year in Glasgow and ranked at 330 she was the No. 1 seed.
-She raced through her first few rounds defeating, Jade Curtis, Irini Georgatou and Stefania Boffa.
+She began her year in Glasgow, and ranked at 330 she was the top seed.
+She raced through her first few rounds defeating Jade Curtis, Irini Georgatou and Stefania Boffa.
 She reached the final without dropping a set.
 She faced third seed Emma Laine of Finland in the final.
-Despite taking the first set, Vongsouthi couldn't close out the match, losing 6–4, 2–6, 6–7(2).
-Vongsouthi's final record dropped to 1–7.
-Vongsouthi's success of Great Britain continued when she returned to Bath, a finalist the year before Vongsouthi was ranked even higher at 314 and looked prepared to win.
-She didn't drop a set the whole tournament, knocking out Naomi Broady in the semifinal and Verardi Verdiana in the final.
+Despite taking the first set, Vongsouthi couldn't close out the match, losing in the tiebreak.
+Her final record dropped to 1–7.
+Vongsouthi's success of Great Britain continued when she returned to Bath, a finalist the year before she was ranked even higher at 314 and looked prepared to win.
+She didn't drop a set the whole tournament, knocking out Naomi Broady in the semifinal and Verdiana Verardi in the final.

-Since Vongsouthi has failed to pass the second round of any of the seven tournaments, she has played since then.
+Since Vongsouthi has failed to pass the second round of any of the seven tournaments, she has not played since then.

-Vongsouthi received a wildcard into the qualifying of the 2009 French Open.
-She defeated fellow wildcard Aurélie Védy in the first round of qualifying, before losing to British 15th seed, Elena Baltacha, in the next round.
+Having received a wildcard into the qualifying of the 2009 French Open, she defeated fellow wildcard Aurélie Védy in the first round, before losing to British 15th seed, Elena Baltacha, in the next.